innovationOUtside/jupyter_anywidget_graphviz/README.md

 If you set `g.audio = True`, error messages will be spoken alound using browser text to speech.

+### Running in marimo

+The reactivity is a bit off, but it can eventually getg there if you let things settle then force particular cells to re-run: [example marimo notebook](https://marimo.app/?slug=y2q0gj)

 ## Alternative solutions

 [viz.js](https://viz-js.com/) [[repo](https://github.com/mdaines/viz-js)] also seems to offer in browser graphviz rendering. [`KrunkZhou/jupyterlab-viz-krunk`](https://github.com/KrunkZhou/jupyterlab-viz-krunk) is a JupyterLab extension (untested) that seems to support backticked ` ```graphviz ` blocks in markdown cells.